Abbreviations & Definitions

 ✈️

+You're training under Part 61 or operating independently.
 This report proposes a complete rewrite of Part 141 — the regulatory framework you've chosen not to operate under (or haven't been able to).
 Several proposals directly affect whether that calculus changes for you.

 Bottom Line